SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 Combined with a highly accurate internal oscillator with virtually no voltage dependence, you are essentially guaranteed that UART will work without even resorting to autobaud, and cases where such measures are required will be the fault of the other device being way off of what they advertise.
 The most likely situation which would encounter problems is when trying to communicate with.... a classic AVR operating near it's limits, such as an 8 MHz ATmega328p at 115200 baud.
 The ATmega328p will actually be speaking 111111 baud even with a crystal due to the clock division described above, which is a difference of 3.55%, which is just on the edge of working.
 In situations like this, since you know which direction the other device is off, and by approximately how much you can just nudge the clock speed down a bit.
 If you *don't* know what direction it is off by, only that it is not quite working, if the other device can talk to a serial adapter, you only need to check two options: 2% higher than the nominal baud rate and 2% lower, since the accuracy tolerance of UART serial is around 4%.
 You will rarely encounter devices where the UART baud rates are so far off that they're on the edge of not working (other than classic AVRs running at 8 MHz and 115200 baud, which is a particularly bad speed for them) but which are not all wrong in the same direction - anything off by more than a few % is probably wrong because of integer-math like classic AVR, rather than oscillator inaccuracy.

 #### Minimums
-On classic AVRs, minimum baud rate was when the register was at its maximum of 4095 (F_CPU / 4096 * 16) = 1/65536th of the system clock, so 16 MHz would have a minimum of 244 baud.
+On classic AVRs, minimum baud rate was when the register was at it's maximum of 4095 (F_CPU / 4096 * 16) = 1/65536th of the system clock, so 16 MHz would have a minimum of 244 baud.
 On modern AVRs the BAUD register can take a full 16-bit value (2<sup>4</sup> times larger than the 12-bit value of classic parts), but needs to be 64 times (2<sup>6</sup>) higher for the same baud rate and system clock.
 Hence, the minimums are 4 times higher (2<sup>(6-4)</sup> = 2<sup>2</sup> = 4), or 1/16384th of the system clock.
 This still allows very low baud rates, but whereas on classic AVRs there was essentially nothing that required a baud rate too slow for them to generate, on modern AVRs, that is not so - very rarely, one will encounter something that uses 1200 (or even lower) baud rates:
 * 300 baud will work only when F_CPU is no higher than 5 MHz.
 * 600 baud will work only when F_CPU is no higher than 10 MHz.
 * 1200 baud will work as long as F_CPU is no higher than 20 MHz.